 Choose a domain name

-Your domain name is the address that links to your website.
+Your domain name is the address that links to your website for a successful blog.
 In other words, www.your-business.com.
 First of all, you’ll have to decide on a unique and descriptive address.
 There are a lot of websites out there, and many of the good ones are already taken!
 You want to keep it relatively short, catchy, and memorable.
 Once you’ve settled on your decision, head to a domain registration site like GoDaddy or 1-2-3-Reg to see if it’s available.
 It’s usually pretty cheap (less than $10) to buy the domain name for a year.

 Now that you’ve got your foundations sorted, it’s time to build the site!
 Now, there are lots of options out there for you.
 Most bloggers I know use WordPress.
 It’s the industry-standard website builder.
 (There are also others, like Wix, Tumblr, and Drupal).
 WordPress, however, is straightforward, simple, and easy for newbies.
 You’ll simply choose a template, and make tweaks by dragging and dropping boxes.
 You can input content and blogs just like you would on Microsoft Word.